treyhunner/treyhunner.github.com/source/_posts/2019-06-18-loop-better-a-deeper-look-at-iteration-in-python.markdown

 unique_numbers = set(numbers)
 ```

-Anything in Python that works with an *iterable* probably uses the iterator protocol in some way
+Anything in Python that works with an *iterable* probably uses the iterator protocol in some way.
 Any time you're looping over an iterable in Python, you're relying on the iterator protocol.